samuelsimko/scarf/docs/install.rst

 Developer
 ----------

-Skip this section if you don't plan on working on scarf or DUCC
+Good to see you want to improve ``scarf`` and its functionalities!

 General
 **********

-The Python binder creates and installs a scarf package onto your machine by creating a shared resource (.so), thus,
+The Python binder creates and installs a ``scarf`` package onto your machine, which in return uses a shared resource (.so).

 .. code-block:: console